Ariti-87/HTB-CTF/README.md

 # 🕹️ Hack The Box – Retired Machines Writeups

-Welcome to my public repository for Hack The Box writeups of **retired machines**.
+Welcome to my repository for Hack The Box writeups of **retired machines**.

 > [!WARNING]
 > Writeups for active machines or current season boxes **are not published** here, in accordance with HTB rules.